-- 1. The NWU views Information Governance as an umbrella concept aiming at governing all information management activities that are performed to derive/ensure value from Information for the university while complying with all regulatory requirements and international best practices. - 2.
-Information Governance: - is a strategic, top-down approach to manage all aspects of information within the organisation in accordance with the strategic objectives of the university; - provides the framework, systems and processes for ensuring the value of information is maximised, and risks are minimised; - considers all information, regardless of its format and includes structured information1 such as databases and unstructured information2 such as documents3 and emails. - is a subset of Corporate Governance it is a strategic rather than tactical discipline, which aligns information management with business strategy and processes and includes, but is not limited to, the following elements:
+- 2.1 The NWU views Information Governance as an umbrella concept aiming at governing all information management activities that are performed to derive/ensure value from Information for the University while complying with all regulatory requirements and international best practices. - 2.2 Information Governance: - is a strategic, top-down approach to manage all aspects of information within the organisation in accordance with the strategic objectives of the University; - provides the framework, systems and processes for ensuring the value of information is maximised, and risks are minimised; - considers all information, regardless of its format and includes structured information such as databases and unstructured information such as documents and e-mails. - is a subset of Corporate Governance it is a strategic rather than tactical discipline, which aligns information management with business strategy and processes and includes, but is not limited to, the following elements:

-Cybersecurity 4 is about protecting the systems and information security used for business Information 5 Management 6 focuses on the management of unstructured information.
+Cybersecurity4Information5 Management6is about protecting the systems and information security used for businessInformation5 Management6 focuses on the management of unstructured information.
 Records Management is the activities required to provide evidence of business activities and processes.
-Data7 Governance8 is the management of the integrity, security, availability, and usability of data used in the university.
-Privacy Is the legal obligation of the university to protect personally identifiable information. eDiscovery 9 is the process of identifying data for evidence in litigation and enquiries.
-Data Analytics 10 uses systems and software to examine data sets to provide insights from the information within.
-Risk & Compliance 11 monitors and audits enterprise risk and compliance to meet regulatory requirements.
+Data Governance is the management of the integrity, security, availability, and usability of data used in the University. -- --- --

-1 Information that is already structured in fields such as "date", "title", "subjected. and can be identified by metadata tags.
+&lt;sup>1 Information that is already structured in fields such as "date", "title", "subjected. and can be identified by metadata tags.

-2 Information that does not have a pre-defined information model or is organised in a pre-determined manner.
+&lt;sup>2 Information that does not have a pre-defined information model or is organised in a pre-determined manner.

-3 A piece of written, printed or electronic matter that provides information or evidence or that serves as an official record.
+&lt;sup>3 A piece of written, printed or electronic matter that provides information or evidence or that serves as an official record.

-4 The technique of protecting computers, networks, programs, data and information from unauthorised access that are designed for theft or exploitation.
+&lt;sup>4 The technique of protecting computers, networks, programs, data and information from unauthorised access that are designed for theft or exploitation.

-5 Data applied to some purpose and adding value for the recipient.
+&lt;sup>5 Data applied to some purpose and adding value for the recipient.

-6 Information management plans, builds, runs and monitors the practices, projects and capabilities that acquire, control, deliver and enhance the value of data and information assets in alignment with the direction set by the governance structure.
+&lt;sup>6 Information management plans, builds, runs and monitors the practices, projects and capabilities that acquire, control, deliver and enhance the value of data and information assets in alignment with the direction set by the governance structure.

-7 Information that has been translated into a form that is efficient for movement or processing / Facts and statistics collected together for reference or analysis purposes.
+&lt;sup>7 Information that has been translated into a form that is efficient for movement or processing / Facts and statistics collected together for reference or analysis purposes.

-8 Merging of data quality, data management and risk management surrounding the handling of data.
+&lt;sup>8 Merging of data quality, data management and risk management surrounding the handling of data.
 Data Governance exercises positive control over the processes and methods used by data stewards and data custodians to handle and make best use of their data assets.